 ACCREDITATION AND RECOGNITION - Oklahoma Wesleyan University holds institutional accreditation with the Higher Learning Commission of the North Central Association of Colleges and Schools.
 OKWU's nursing programs are accredited by the Commission on Collegiate Nursing Education and all of the University's business programs are accredited by the International Assembly for Collegiate Business Education.
 OKWU's education programs are accredited by the Oklahoma State Regents for Higher Education and the National Council for Accreditation of Teacher Education.
 OKWU's teacher education graduates meet the academic requirements for licensure by the Oklahoma State Department of Education in elementary education (1-8), music education (K-12), physical education (K-12), and secondary English, math, biology, and social studies education (6-12).
 All programs of Oklahoma Wesleyan University are approved by the Oklahoma State Accrediting Agency for the Training of Veterans under Public Law 550.
 The University is approved by the United States Department of Justice for training of international students.

-All programs delivered online through Adult and Graduate Studies are approved by the Kansas Board of Regents.
-Additionally, programs delivered in Topeka and Independence, Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
+All programs delivered online through Adult and Graduate Studies are approved by the Kansas Board of Regents and the Arkansas Department of Higher Education, Additionally, programs delivered in Independence, Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
+This institution is authorized by the Indiana Board for Proprietary Education, 101 W. Ohio St., Suite 670, Indianapolis, IN 46204-1984.
 Oklahoma Wesleyan University is a member of the Council for Christian Colleges and Universities and the American Association of Colleges of Nursing.

 LOCATION - Bartlesville, Oklahoma (population 36,068) is located 40 miles north of Tulsa and 20 miles south of the Kansas state line.
-Because Bartlesville served as the long-time global headquarters of the Phillips Petroleum Company (now ConocoPhillips and Phillips 66), the city hosts many more cultural opportunities than one expected for its size, including a symphony, ballet, and an international music festival, known as OK Mozart.
+Because Bartlesville served as the long-time global headquarters of Phillips Petroleum Company (now ConocoPhillips and Phillips 66), the city hosts many more cultural opportunities than one expected for its size, including a symphony, ballet, and an international music festival, known as OK Mozart.

 CAMPUS - OKWU's scenic 27-acre campus is located in a quiet residential area of the city.
 An eight-acre athletic facility and a 70-acre nature study area are located 1/4 mile north of the main campus.
 Currently, the University also offers non-traditional programs at multiple sites throughout the state of Oklahoma, including Afton, Enid, Hugo, McAlester, Miami, Midwest City, Muskogee, Norman, Oklahoma City, Okmulgee, Sallisaw, and Tulsa.
-We also have sites in Kansas including Independence and Topeka.
+We also have sites in Kansas including Independence.

 ACADEMIC CALENDAR - The traditional programs of the University operate on a semester basis and offer a summer school program.
-The non-traditional programs (offered through the Office of Adult & Graduate Studies) operate on a year-round, term basis.
+The non-traditional programs (offered through the Office of Adult and Graduate Studies) operate on a year-round, term basis.

-CURRICULUM - Credit courses are offered in five schools: Arts and Sciences, Business, Education, Nursing, and Religion and Philosophy.
+CURRICULUM - Credit courses are offered in five schools: Arts and Sciences, Business, Education, Nursing, and Ministry and Christian Thought.

-DEGREES - The University grants the Master of Business Administration (MBA), the Master of Education (MEd), the Bachelor of Arts (BA), the Bachelor of Science (BS), the Bachelor of Science in Nursing (BSN), the Associate of Applied Science (AAS), and the Associate of Arts (AA) degrees.
+DEGREES - The University grants the Master of Business Administration (MBA), the Master of Education (MEd), the Master of Nursing (MSN), the Master of Science in Strategic Leadership (MSSL), the Master of Arts in Theology and Apologetics (MTA), the Bachelor of Arts (BA), the Bachelor of Science (BS), the Bachelor of Science in Nursing (BSN), the Associate of Applied Science (AAS), and the Associate of Arts (AA) degrees.
 Graduate degree programs are listed in the OKWU Graduate Catalog.